2020PB/police-brutality/reports/Kentucky.md

 ### Police respond to splashed water with excessive force | July 7th

-Police are attempting to tow a car and protestors have gathered around in opposition.
-A protestor splashes water on an officer and attempts to run away.
+Police are attempting to tow a car and protesters have gathered around in opposition.
+A protester splashes water on an officer and attempts to run away.
 The officer chases her, holds her in a headlock, and forces her to the ground with the aid of several other officers.
-One officer kneels on the protestor to arrest her while other officers hold the crowd back.
+One officer kneels on the protester to arrest her while other officers hold the crowd back.
 One officer can be heard saying repeatedly saying, "Back the fuck off."

-The filmer also posted a screenshot, alleging that the protestor was charged with disorderly conduct, possession of marijuana, inciting a riot, and third degree assault of an officer.
+The filmer also posted a screenshot, alleging that the protester was charged with disorderly conduct, possession of marijuana, inciting a riot, and third degree assault of an officer.
 Third degree assault is generally classified as the intent to cause serious bodily harm, generally with a deadly weapon.
 The filmer is a journalist with the Courier Journal and is verified on Twitter, lending some credence to her allegations about the charges.

 tags: protester, arrest, knee, abuse-of-power